 Q. What are the signs of fretting on gears?

 Fretting appears as jagged pits on the surface of the gear face, most commonly on the counterweight-loaded side of the bronze gear.
-It is a telltale sign that the material is becoming fatigued or otherwise breaking down.
+It is a telltale sign that the material is becoming fatigued or otherwise breaking down over time.

-In some cases, this can be fixed by simply changing the lubricant.
+In some types of cases, this can be fixed by simply changing the lubricant.
 Alternatively, you may opt to replace the entire gear set, as it may be too damaged to be remedied.
-In the case of heavy vibration or rocking, it is a good idea to eliminate some of the gear play leaving only the necessary amount of backlash and clearance.
+Keep in mind that in the case of heavy vibration or rocking, it is a good idea to eliminate some of the gear play leaving only the necessary amount of backlash and available clearance.

 Fretting is a term that describes the development of pits on the gear face.